-Mr. Santor’s research has focused on issues relating to the incidence and effects of unconventional monetary policy, the international monetary system and global financial architecture, and the role and governance of the International Monetary Fund.
+Mr. Santor’s research has focused on issues relating to the incidence and effects of unconventional monetary policy, the international monetary system and global financial architecture, and the impact of ownership structure on Canadian firms.

 Mr. Santor was born in London, Ontario, and completed his undergraduate degree at Huron College, University of Western Ontario, and his Doctorate in Economics at the University of Toronto.

 Central banks can implement unconventional monetary policy measures to provide additional easing when policy interest rates come close to their lower limit.
 To date, the international experience with tools such as quantitative easing and negative interest rates has been largely positive.
 Central banks may also use several such measures simultaneously, with often mutually reinforcing effects.
 Yet, unconventional tools are also subject to potential limits, and the costs associated with these measures could rise with extensive and prolonged use.